SethCram/book-club/README.md

       npm install
       cd ..
     ```
-3. Fill out the environment setup file
+3. Fill out the environment setup file (use http not https for the file storage url)
     ```sh
     vi api/.env
     ```